devopsacademyau/academy/classes/02class/agile101/README.md

 ## How about DevOps?

-If you are a Software Developer, some Agile practices might be part of your routine already (it should be at this day and age).

 But it is common to see that companies that didn't embrace a new different development culture (Agile or DevOps) might still have **separate Teams (or even Managing Directors) for Development and Operations**.

 > So, what do you do after your team followed beautifully all of the Agile best practices and delivered a feature?